m1a9l9t7e/RoadGenerator/README.md

 * -p : __play__
 * -ql : __quick load__

+## GUROBI

+GUROBI is the best solver if you have an academic license

+Install license with tools from [here](https://support.gurobi.com/hc/en-us/articles/360059842732)

+License key can be found [here]([https://www.gurobi.com/downloads/free-academic-license/)

+Then install gurobi for python via
+`python -m pip install gurobipy`

 ## CPLEX

 If you want to use CPlEX (CPLEX ILOG must be installed):